ZhenxingGuo0015/ZhenxingGuo0015.github.io/index.md

 ### Bio

-I am now a Ph.D. candidate of the Department of Biostatistics and Bioformatics at Emory University, working with Professor <a href="http://www.haowulab.org">Hao Wu</a>.
-My research interests focus on the development of statistically principled and computationally efficient methd and tools for the analysis of biomedical data, in particular, omics data.
+I am now a Ph.D. candidate of the <a href="https://www.sph.emory.edu/departments/bios/index.html">Department of Biostatistics and Bioformatics</a> at <a href="https://www.emory.edu/home/index.html"<Emory University</a>, working with
+Professor <a href="http://www.haowulab.org">Hao Wu</a>.
+My
+research interests focus on the development of statistically principled and computationally efficient methd and tools for the analysis of biomedical data, in particular, omics data.
 I have been working on RNA methylation data during my PhD study, where I developed an efficient R/Bioconductor package <a href="https://www.bioconductor.org/packages/release/bioc/html/TRESS.html">TRESS</a> to detect m6A methylation (the most abundant RNA modification), and differential m6A methylation.
 In addition to methodology research,